cardanoz/constitution/constitution-23.md

 #### **Block Size (maxBlockBodySize)**

-The maximum size of a block, in Bytes.
+The maximum size of a block, in bytes.

 ##### **GUARDRAILS**

-MBBS-01 (y) *maxBlockBodySize* must not exceed 122,880 Bytes (120KB)
+MBBS-01 (y) *maxBlockBodySize* must not exceed 122,880 bytes (120KB)

-MBBS-02 (y) *maxBlockBodySize* must not be lower than 24,576 Bytes (24KB)
+MBBS-02 (y) *maxBlockBodySize* must not be lower than 24,576 bytes (24KB)

 MBBS-03a (x - exceptional circumstances) *maxBlockBodySize* must not